 Following is a summary of the spatial requirements.
 It does not take account of the additional space needed for stairs and lifts should a two level building with a mezzanine be required.
-This would be additional space of between 150-200m2.
+This would be additional.

-The space allocation has been checked against the State Library of New South Wales People Places calculator which indicates a building of 1174m2 to serve the population of the Dargaville and surrounding area.
-The showers and toilets and commercial kitchen and store of $92m^2$ are not included in the People Places calculator and are additional.
-We have endeavoured to bring the building within 1160m by reducing the amount of space allowed for seating from 91 to 70 and put more of the collections on 5 high shelving.
-This figure of 1160m2 includes the 92m2 for the community functions needed to support the Wairoa Memorial Hall.
-The service based calculator is attached as Appendix 5.
+The space allocation has been checked against the State Library of New South Wales People Places calculator which indicates a building of $1113m^2$ to serve the population of the Mangawhai and immediate surrounding area.
+We have reduced the amount of space allowed for seating from 91 to 70 seats to bring the footprint of the building to $1080m^2$.
+The service based calculator is attached as Appendix 3.

-Function Space m2
+Area m2

 Lobby 30

 Welcome/customer service 55

-Collections Adult collections 195
+Collections Adult collections 190

 Magazines, nonbook, newspaper collections 33

-Heritage collections 13

 Seating Seating - including area for seniors, co-workers, heritage space 137

 Children's area (including seating and shelving) 95

-Youth space (including seating and shelving) 80
+Youth space and gaming area (including seating and shelving) 85

 Digital Digital hub: Public computers, copiers, printer 25

 Creative Creative Maker space 75

-Music studio 15
+Music studio 20

-Activity/meeting Activity/meeting room - large (sub dividable in 2) 75
+Activity/Meeting Large meeting room (subdividable) 75

-Small (1 x 10m2 and 1 x 8m2) 18
+Small (1 x 10m 2 and 1 x 8m 2) 18

-Medium 20
+Medium size 20

+Kitchen in a cupboard 15

-Community kitchen 25
+Café 25

-Staff Work room 40
+Staff Workroom 35

 Meeting room 12

 Break room 15

 Staff toilet 6

 Storage 20

 Utilities Public unisex toilets (2), Accessible (1) 14

 Parenting room 20

-Plant, communications, loading, cleaners' cupboard 50
+Plant, server, loading, cleaner's cupboard, corridors 50

-Community Commercial kitchen (to complement Hall) 20

-men's and women's showers (8 total) and 4 toilets 54

-Accessible toilet and shower and changing space 10

-Store 8
+Storage for community groups 10

-1160 m 2
+1080m 2